 My friend’s child has cancer: what can I do to help?

-Be a good listener; offer specific forms of help such as babysitting, cooking, or housecleaning; keep checking back and offering your support to show the family they are not forgotten, because cancer treatments go on for many months.
+Be a good listener; offer specific forms of help such as babysitting, cooking, or housecleaning.
+Keep checking back and offering your support to show the family they are not forgotten, because cancer treatments go on for many months or years.

 Will I Get Well?